 ExpressVPN is also one of the increasing number of VPNs to offer a VPN app for Amazon Fire TV Stick.
-It’s good, but it’s not our number one choice.

-It was one of the first VPN apps available for Amazon Fire TV Stick, but it’s now looking dated and lacks some of the features that we enjoy in more recent Fire TV Stick VPN apps.
+It was one of the first VPN apps available for Amazon Fire TV Stick, but it’s now looking somewhat dated and lacks some of the features that we enjoy in more recent Fire TV Stick VPN apps.

 MediaStreamer makes unblocking streaming services like Hulu and HBO as easy as possible, but it doesn’t encrypt traffic on that device.
 That’s because it works by changing your device’s default DNS servers to ones run by ExpressVPN.
 This tricks streaming sites and apps into thinking that they’re communicating with a server in the country whose content you wish to unblock.

 If you want to secure all (or most) connections in your home, you should instead install ExpressVPN on your router.
 Otherwise, you can always tether the device in question to one which has the VPN is already running (for example, your computer or smartphone).

 ExpressVPN provides full VPN browser extensions for Google Chrome, Mozilla Firefox and Microsoft Edge.
 Currently, there is no browser add-on available for neither Safari nor Opera.